 One way of attempting to move between dreams involves breaching the boundaries of a dream and entering the very fabric of the Dreamscape.
 The area between dreams is called the Gray Void because it is exactly that – a featureless gray space that is seemingly endless.

-The Gray Void is avoided by dream denizens and architects because it is a dangerous place due to its nature.
-Sometimes it is referred to as the Nothingness for it is nothing.
-Within the Gray Void there are no structures or surfaces or landmarks of any sort.
+The Gray Void is avoided by most dream denizens and architects because it is a dangerous place due to its nature.
+It is sometimes referred to as the Nothingness for it is nothing.
+Within the Gray Void there are no structures, surfaces, or landmarks of any sort.
 It has no up or down and no sense of gravity.

 Two major dangers exist within the Gray Void.
 The first and foremost is that a creature within it can become lost, possibly forever.
 When a creature roams the Nothingness without a nearby dream, it has no guidepost.
 Within the void a creature also has no sense of direction.
 It is plausible to wander in a circle and never realize it.
 An object dropped within the void will persist for up to 1 minute before the object melts into the fabric of the plane.
 The other major threat is falling into a hole to the plane of Limbo.
 Such holes are undetectable.
-A creature may attempt a DC 25 Wisdom saving throw to realize it is falling into Limbo and pull back, but escape at this point is not guaranteed as the creature has no idea how large the hole is or where exactly it covers.
-Another misstep results in the creature making a new saving throw.
+When a creature is within 10 feet of a hole, it must make a DC 25 Wisdom saving throw.
+On a success, it feels the pull toward Limbo, but has no idea how large the hole is or where exactly it covers.
+One misstep can result in the creature falling into a random place within Limbo.

-For a dreamer or a visitor to the Dreamscape, escape from the Gray Void only requires waking up.
-Doing so will result in the creature gaining one level of exhaustion.
-For a denizen of the Dreamscape, however, the only escape is to enter a dream.
-Since a denizen can’t awaken to escape, it will be forced to wander the void until it stumbles upon the boundary of a dream.
+For a dreamer or a visitor to the Dreamscape, escape from the Gray Void only requires it to stop dreaming.
+However, a dreamer gains one level of exhaustion when it exits the Dreamscape from the Gray Void.
+For a denizen of the Dreamscape, however, its only escape is to enter a dream.
+A denizen is forced to wander the void until it stumbles upon the boundary of a dream.
 A hole to Limbo is fatal to a dream denizen since under normal circumstance, a dream denizen can’t exist outside the Dreamscape.

 Once each hour when a creature wanders the expanse of the Gray Void roll 2d20.
 On a 40, roll 2d10 and consult the Gray Void Encounters table.